saroltah/we_love_vinyls_frontend/README.md

 38. Add title and favicon
-39. Separate bootstrap import by their own folder 40.Delete unnecessary files and imports
+39. Separate bootstrap import by their own folder
+40. Delete unnecessary files and imports
 41. Add active class to the main menu
 42. Add comments to some functions, where the naming might not be clear, to describe what they are for.
 43. Change namings.